IndrekHaav/photoprism-debian/README.md

 [Tensorflow](https://www.tensorflow.org/) is an AI library developed by Google.
 PhotoPrism uses it to classify photos and detect faces.
 The necessary version (1.15, as of the writing of this) can be downloaded from the PhotoPrism website.

 Choose the appropriate Tensorflow build based on whether your CPU supports the [AVX or AVX2 instruction sets](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
-You can check by running `lscpu | grep --color avx`.
+You can check by running `lscpu | egrep --color avx2?`.

 If you have [a reasonably recent CPU](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX2), you'll want the "avx2" version: